History

 Where it all began

 Rising elegantly from the River Thames, the Trafalgar Tavern opened in 1837 the year of Queen Victoria’s accession to the throne and was an elegant adornment to fashionable Greenwich in its heyday in the 1830s.
-This was the decade that transformed the place: the town centre and market was splendidly rebuilt by the architect Joseph Kay, the arrival of the railway from London Bridge coincided with the new steamboats and the town’s reputation as a pleasure resort was firmly established.
+This was the decade that transformed the place: the town centre and market were splendidly rebuilt by the architect Joseph Kay, the arrival of the railway from London Bridge coincided with the new steamboats and the town’s reputation as a pleasure resort was firmly established.
 Greenwich Fair was at its height and in 1839 attracted 250,000 visitors

 02